Local 1000 December 2018 Newsletter

 Dear Brothers and Sisters,

-This is our regular monthly email newsletter that goes out to everyone in the first week of each month.
+This is our regular monthly email newsletter.
 It includes reminders, member news and important announcements from the Executive Board and the office.

 News from the Executive Board